The following professionals lent their expertise to this article:

 • The Master of Science in Nursing (MSN):

-MSN programs appeal to two types of NPs-in-training: those entering the field with an unrelated undergraduate degree and those moving straight from a BSN to an MSN.
-Students working as RNs with an ASN degree are not eligible for this path.
+MSN programs appeal to two types of NPs-in-training: those entering the field with an unrelated bachelor’s degree and those moving straight from a BSN to an MSN.
+Students working as RNs who only have an associate degree in nursing (ADN) are not eligible for this path because a bachelor’s degree is required for entry.
 These programs typically take two years.
 Review some of today’s best MSN programs online.

 • The RN to MSN bridge:

-RN to MSN programs appeal to learners who possess an ASN degree and work as RNs but do not qualify for MSN programs.
-These degrees also appeal to those who initially completed LPN training but then did an LPN-to-RN bridge program.
-These programs usually take three years of study.
+RN to MSN programs appeal to learners who possess an ADN degree and work as RNs but do not qualify for MSN programs.
+Bridge programs also appeal to RNs who first started out as LPNs and then completed an LPN-to-RN bridge program.
+RN to MSN bridge programs usually take three years of study.
 Get details on the RN to MSN bridge online.

 • The BSN to DNP: